ZephyrTransport/zephyr-website/election.md

 ## 2019 Ballot

-Here are your nominees for the two board slots open for the 2019 election.
+The nominees for the two board slots open for the 2019 election.
 In alphabetical order by first name:

 <div class='row'>
 {% for p in site.data.candidates %}